• Skip to primary navigation

 Thanks to fiber, potatoes are good for your heart and blood system, scraping the cholesterol out of your blood vessels.

-Just make sure you don’t use fries or these oven baked potato wedges!
+Just make sure you don’t use fries but these oven baked potato wedges!
+You should definitely give Canarian wrinkled potatoes and German potato pancakes a try as well.

 Easy Baked Potato Wedges in a Tray Angle Shot